-In a response to a hydrocarbon spill, environmental monitoring may be operational (referred to as Type I) or scientific (referred to as Type II).
-Operational and scientific monitoring have different objectives which significantly influence the monitoring methods likely to be used, the degree of scientific rigour required to meet the monitoring objectives, and the scope of studies.
-The type of monitoring program implemented, however, will predominantly depend on the scale and nature of the incident and the potential sensitive receptors at risk.
+In a response to an oil spill, environmental monitoring may be operational (Type I) or scientific (Type II).
+Operational and scientific monitoring have very different objectives which significantly influence the monitoring methods likely to be used, the degree of scientific rigour required to meet the monitoring objectives, and the scope of studies.
+The type of monitoring programme implemented, however, will predominantly depend on the scale and nature of the incident and the potential sensitive receptors at risk.
 This OSMP consists of:

-- Operational Monitoring Programs (OMPs) (Sections 4 to 6) aimed at obtaining situational awareness of a spill and providing information on potential impacts to environmental and socioeconomic receptors.
-A secondary aim of the OMPs is to assess the efficacy and potential impacts (both positive and negative) of spill response strategies; - Scientific Monitoring Programs (SMPs) (Sections 7 to 14) aimed at conducting scientific assessment of spill impacts and the recovery of environmental and socio-economic receptors following a spill; and - Implementation of the OMPs and SMPs (Section 1.6).
+- Operational Monitoring Programs (OMPs) aimed at obtaining situational awareness of a spill and providing information on potential impacts to environmental and socioeconomic receptors.
+A secondary objective of the OMPs is to assess the efficacy and potential impacts (both positive and negative) of spill response strategies. - Scientific Monitoring Programs (SMPs) outlines the process for conducting scientific assessment of spill impacts and the recovery of environmental and socio-economic receptors following a spill. - An Implementation Plan.